1957 Maryland Terrapins football team

-The 1957 Maryland Terrapins football team represented the University of Maryland in the 1957 NCAA University Division football season as a member of the Atlantic Coast Conference.
+The 1957 Maryland Terrapins football team represented the University of Maryland in the 1957 college football season as a member of the Atlantic Coast Conference.
 They were led by second-year head coach Tommy Mont, who guided Maryland to a 5–5 record, which proved to be the only non-losing season in his three-year tenure.
 One highlight of the season was the attendance of Elizabeth II and The Duke of Edinburgh at the game against North Carolina.

 Schedule

 Before the season

 Maryland returned a deep and experienced team for 1957.
 Sports Illustrated gave an optimistic appraisal and predicted the team would be ready to come back from the previous season's poor result.
 It noted, "The line has experience and depth.
 The backfield only lacks speed."
 Moreover, sophomore guard Rodney Breedlove (who previously played on the freshman team) was a highly touted prospect.